How many distinct signals would you expect to observe in the 13C ... | Study Prep in Pearson+

 1

-Identify the molecular structure of n-butane, which is CH3-CH2-CH2-CH3, a straight-chain alkane with four carbon atoms arranged linearly.
+Identify the different carbon environments in ethanol (CH\_3CH\_2OH).
+Each unique carbon environment corresponds to a distinct signal in the \(^{13}C\) NMR spectrum.

-Determine the symmetry of the molecule to find chemically equivalent carbons.
-In n-butane, the two end methyl groups (CH3) are equivalent due to symmetry, and the two internal methylene groups (CH2) are also equivalent to each other.
+Look at the structure: ethanol has two carbons, one in the methyl group (CH\_3) and one in the methylene group (CH\_2).
+Determine if these two carbons are in different chemical environments.

-Assign each unique carbon environment a distinct signal in the 13C NMR spectrum.
-Equivalent carbons produce the same signal because they experience the same electronic environment.
+Consider the effect of the hydroxyl group (OH) on the adjacent carbon (CH\_2).
+Since the OH group is attached to the CH\_2 carbon, it creates a different environment compared to the CH\_3 carbon.

-Count the number of unique carbon environments: one for the methyl carbons and one for the methylene carbons, resulting in two distinct signals.
+Check if any carbons are equivalent by symmetry or rapid exchange.
+In ethanol, the two carbons are not equivalent because they have different neighbors and chemical environments.

-Conclude that the 13C NMR spectrum of n-butane will show 2 distinct signals corresponding to the two types of carbon environments.
+Conclude that the number of distinct \(^{13}C\) NMR signals corresponds to the number of unique carbon environments, which in this case are the methyl carbon and the methylene carbon, resulting in two signals.

 Related Videos